qwer-ty-uiop/rucbase-lab/deps/googletest/docs/advanced.md

 TYPED_TEST_P(FooTest, DoesBlah) {
   // Inside a test, refer to TypeParam to get the type parameter.
   TypeParam n = 0;

-  // You will need to use `this` explicitly to refer to fixture members. this->DoSomethingInteresting()
   ...
 }